shikshalokam/ml-survey-service/README.md

 ### Postman Collection

 The ML Survey Service Postman Collection is a comprehensive resource for interacting with the ML Core Service.
 It includes organized endpoints, detailed documentation, and example workflows, providing a valuable reference for developers.
-Leverage this collection to enhance productivity and collaboration in ML projects.
+Leverage this collection to enhance productivity and collaboration in ML Services.

 [Click here](https://documenter.getpostman.com/view/7997930/2s946chuaT)